featurehub-io/featurehub-javascript-sdk/README.md

 This library uses semver, which is a commonjs library.
 You will need to follow the recommended Angular documentation on how to suppress the warning.

+## Older Versions

+We have deprecated [FeatureHub Eventsource Javascript SDK](https://www.npmjs.com/package/featurehub-eventsource-sdk) which covers both client (browser) and server (node) applications in favor of splitting it into two separate NPM modules to enable support for additional browser frameworks like Angular and Vue.
+To transition to one of the new NPM modules, follow installation instructions below and change the imports in your code.
+The FeatureHub SDK API hasn't changed so you don't have to reimplement your SDK code.

 ## Advanced Usage